Nebraska Blakelock Inventory, Records

 University of Nebraska–Lincoln Libraries.
 For more information see the

-Preferred Citation: Nebraska Blakelock Inventory (MS 0227).
+Preferred Citation: Nebraska Blakelock Inventory, Records (MS 0227).
 Archives & Special Collections,

 University of Nebraska–Lincoln Libraries.